-Indian born sculptor Anish Kapoor studied at Hornsey College of Art and the Chelsea School of Art and Design, London.
-He works with materials including limestone, granite, marble and pure pigment.
-More recently, light and reflection have become increasingly important in his practice.
+Indian born sculptor Anish Kapoor attended Hornsey College of Art and the Chelsea School of Art and Design, London.
+Kapoor works with materials including limestone, granite, marble and pure pigment.
+Light and reflection are important in his practice.
 Kapoor represented Britain at the Venice Biennale in 1990.
-He was awarded the Turner Prize in 2002 and the same year received the Unilever Commission for the Turbine Hall at Tate Modern.
+In 2002, he was awarded the Turner Prize and received the Unilever Commission for the Turbine Hall at Tate Modern.
 Kapoor has constructed significant public sculptures worldwide.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.